-Legal‑Bay LLC, is an industry leader in assisting victims with much needed lawsuit funding to obtain cash before their cases settle.
+Legal‑Bay, LLC, is an industry leader in assisting victims with much needed lawsuit funding to obtain cash before their cases settle.
 Legal‑Bay’s CEO, Dave Kole, commented on the statistics, “We have seen a large increase in plaintiffs seeking a lawsuit cash advance for commercial vehicle accidents recently.
 The problem is alarming since the more accidents that continue to occur, the more lawsuits are then filed, and the more backed up the court systems get.
 It is a problem for everyone across the board, since insurance companies in these types of cases are very slow to settle.
 However, most affected by this is the many innocent accident victims who have been seriously injured by commercial vehicles and desperately need lawsuit funding just to pay for basic living needs.
 Unfortunately, these statistics are troubling for accident victims since the trend only seems to be going higher and higher each year.”

-Many safety groups have called for the US DOT to increase safety regulations to stem the death toll due to the increasingly high number of truck, tractor and commercial vehicle accidents that continue to rise year over year.
-This is especially true in large states with large commercial truck traffic such as: California, Texas, New York, Florida, Ohio, Pennsylvania, and Arizona.
+Safety groups have called for the US Department of Transportation to increase safety regulations to stem the death toll due to the increasingly high number of truck, tractor, and commercial vehicle accidents.
+This is especially true in large states with large commercial truck traffic such as California, Texas, New York, Florida, Ohio, Pennsylvania, and Arizona.